 6 min read · Design

-Mediterranean as a mixed-material exterior
+Mediterranean is a mixed-material composition

 Stucco as the primary surface